DisneyHogg/Wiman-Translation/README.md

 # Wiman-Translation
-This repo contains two translations from German to English of the work by Anders Wiman "Ueber die algebraischen Curven von den Geschlechtern p = 4, 5 und 6, welche eindeutige Transformationen in sich besitze", 1895.
-The translations produced are an 'unintelligent' translation, produced using solely Google translate intended to be reproducible if error-prone, and an 'intelligent' translation, produced in collaboration with German-speaking mathematicians.
-For both translations, a pdf and a tex file are provided.
+This repo contains a translation from German to English of the work by Anders Wiman "Ueber die algebraischen Curven von den Geschlechtern p = 4, 5 und 6, welche eindeutige Transformationen in sich besitze", 1895.
+A .pdf and a .tex file are provided.
-These translations are intended to be evolving, and if any errors are detected in either the content or the translation please get in touch or submit a pull-request.
+This translation is intended to be evolving, and if any errors are detected in either the content or the translation please get in touch or submit a pull-request.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]